NICMx/Jool/en/session-synchronization.md

 }

 vrrp_instance VI_1 {
-	# Actually this is wrong.
-This is supposed to be the interface
+	# The interface this VRRP instance belongs to.
+	interface eth0
-	# where the virtual address is to be located, not the interface
+	# This is the address (or addresses) that will be claimed by the
-	# where the VRRP traffic is supposed to be.
-	# (The reason this isn't giving me trouble is because I'm not
+	# interface if this is the active translator.
-	# entering a virtual address.)
-	# Also the VRRP traffic should probably be in the virtual addr
-	# interface anyway.
-	interface eth2
+	virtual_ipaddress {
+		fe80::0800:2000:104:02
+		2001:db8::1
+	}

+	# J is our main NAT64; start in the "MASTER" state.
 	state MASTER
-	# J is our main NAT64, so grant it the most priority.
+	# "200" is the largest priority in this experiment.
+	# So this node gets to be the active NAT64 whenever it's alive.
 	priority 200

-	# This is just a random 0-255 id that must be the same for all
+	# This is just a random 0-255 id that must be the same for
-	# the Keepalived instances.
+	# all the Keepalived instances.
 	virtual_router_id 64
+	# Address VRRP will bind itself to.
-	# Force Keepalived to use the private interface.
+	# I attach the server to the permanent address of the translating
-	# (This is also kind of wrong; it should be one of the other interfaces.
-	# The reason is that this makes the private network a single point
-	# of failure.)
+	# interface because this way we also end up reacting to interface
+	# failures for free.
-	unicast_src_ip 10.0.0.1
+	unicast_src_ip 2001:db8::4

-	# Reference the monitor
+	# Reference the monitor.
 	track_script {
 		check_jool
 	}

-	# Script to run when Keepalived enters the MASTER state.
-	# (ie. when this Jool becomes the active one.)
-	notify_master /etc/keepalived/master.sh

-	# Script to run when Keepalived enters the BACKUP state.
+	# Special script to run when Keepalived enters the BACKUP state.
 	# (ie. when this Jool is no longer the active one, but it's
 	# still alive)
 	notify_backup /etc/keepalived/backup.sh

-	# Script to run when Keepalived enters the FAULT state.
-	# (ie. when this Jool is not responding.)
-	notify_fault  /etc/keepalived/fault.sh
+}

+# Ok, now the IPv4 interface.
+vrrp_instance VI_2 {
+	interface eth1
+	virtual_ipaddress {
+		192.0.2.1
+	}
+	state MASTER
+	priority 200
+	virtual_router_id 46
+	unicast_src_ip 192.0.2.4

+	track_script {
+		check_jool
+	}

+	notify_backup /etc/keepalived/backup.sh
 }
 {% endhighlight %}